4

 Is Orchard Hill a good place to live?

 Orchard Hill is a good place to live.
-Orchard Hill is considered car-dependent and somewhat bikeable with some transit options.
+Orchard Hill is considered somewhat walkable and bikeable with some transit options.
 Orchard Hill has 6 parks for recreational activities.
 It is somewhat dense in population with 8.1 people per acre and a median age of 34.
 The average household income is $58,285 which is below the national average.
 College graduates make up 19% of residents.
 A majority of residents in Orchard Hill are renters, with 58.8% of residents renting and 41.2% of residents owning their home.
 A local real estate agent serving Orchard Hill can help you decide if this neighborhood is the right one for you.
 Learn more on our Orchard Hill neighborhood guide.

 Is Orchard Hill, NE a safe neighborhood?